trapd00r/ls--/README.md

 # COPYRIGHT

-Copyright (C) 2010 Magnus Woldrich
+Copyright (C) 2010, 2010 Magnus Woldrich

-License GPLv2
+License: PerlArtistic

 # SEE ALSO